AndreaBlengino/baypy/docs/source/examples/salary/README.md

                 'variance': {'shape': 1, 'scale': 1e-12}}
 ```

+See :py:class:`LinearModel <baypy.model.linear_model.LinearModel>` for
+more information on this class and its attributes and methods.

 ### Sampling

 Run the regression sampling on 3 Markov chains, with 5000 iterations per